November 8, 2016 by bradcharlesbeals

 All such decisions, of course, depend on the WHY of the writing.
 All of this requires wisdom.

-I had originally thought I might use the second person in my next novel just because I haven’t yet, but I’m seeing now that there’s more at stake than I realized.
+I had originally thought I might use the second person in my next novel just because I haven’t yet, but I’m seeing now that there’s much more at stake.
 So unless I find myself with a compelling reason for second-person voice, I think I’ll stick to first or third.

 It’s still early though, and I have a lot to think about….